How to Write Personal Skills in Sentences on Your Resume (With Examples)

 Personal Skills Examples for Different Job Types

-Specific examples of desirable skills on a resume depend a lot on your industry, position, and job seniority.
+Specific examples of personal skills for job-seekers to list on your resume depend on your industry, position, and job seniority.
 Here are some skill examples for different industries.

 Sales and customer service positions